pjotrp/once-only/README.md

 where only aa.fa is the scanned input file in the first round.
-To prevent the second run of once-only to include the output files (out-alignment.fa, first.ph and tree.ph) you can specify them the first round on the command line as
+To prevent the second run of once-only to include the output files (out-alignment.fa, first.ph and tree.ph) you need to specify them the first round on the command line as

 ```sh
 once-only --skip out-alignment.fa --skip first.ph --skip tree.ph muscle -in aa.fa --out out-alignment.fa -tree1 first.ph -tree2 tree.ph